merovi-labs/svgtexture2d/README.md

 Your SVG is now imported as an `SVGTexture2D` resource.
 You can use it with `SVGSprite2D` or `SVGAnimatedSprite2D` nodes in your scenes.

 You can then add an `SVGCamera2D` and you should be able to resize the game and see your `SVGSprite2D` assets automatically accounting for the change in zoom.

+Note that SVGAnimatedSprite2D use the '.svgseq' file extension, but you can still use .json for backwards compatibility.

 ## License